gorhill/uBlock/platform/safari/README.md

 # Safari platform

-The Safari platform does not support the WebExtensions framwork and thus is no longer supported.
+The Safari platform does not support the WebExtensions framework and thus is no longer supported.
 Consequently the code base has been removed.

 The last commit which contains the code is